 Be on the alert for avian influenza

-The risk of HPAI transmission to humans remains low, but in rare cases humans have contracted the illness after contact with infected poultry or their environment.
-To date, human-to-human transmission of HPAI has not been observed.
+The risk of avian influenza transmission from animals to humans remains low, but in rare cases humans have become infected after contact with infected animals or their environments.
+The first positive human case of H5 avian influenza was detected in B.C. in fall 2024.

 Key steps: